Cisco profit edges past estimates despite weak telecom spending

 The company also forecast revenue growth of 1-3 percent.

-"We are modeling the volatility in emerging markets to continue for several more quarters," Chambers said.
+"We are modelling the volatility in emerging markets to continue for several more quarters," Chambers said.

 Revenue from Russia fell 41 percent in the in the third quarter ended April 25, the company said.
 Revenue from Brazil declined 10 percent and from China 20 percent.